ShafiyaKousarSK/Face-ID-Login/README.md

-# Face ID Recognition System
+# Face ID Recognition based Attendance System

 A modern and efficient face recognition-based attendance system with real-time updates and a beautiful user interface.